Night of the Living Dummy

 An early tell that the Powell family was going to be terrible was that their dog’s name was Barky.
 Who names their dog Barky?
 Assholes name their dog Barky.
 Lo and behold, Kris and Lindy turned out to be assholes.

-When Lindy finds a ventriloquist dummy in a dumpster, Kris quickly become jealous of her sister and the dummy Slappy.
+When Lindy finds a ventriloquist dummy in a dumpster, Kris quickly becomes jealous of her sister and the dummy Slappy.
 This level of sibling rivalry is understandable.
 The twin’s parents only made things worse by buying Kris her own dummy, Mr. Wood.
 Lindy is rightfully mad that Kris won’t let her have her own thing, and so she stages a series of elaborate pranks to make Kris believe that Mr. Wood has come to life.
-This takes up a full two thirds of the book.
+This takes up a full two-thirds of the book.
 The pranks just felt like a waste of time.

 Privately Mr. Wood tells Kris and Lindy he’s going to make them their slaves… then doesn’t really do all that much except to try and run away from them.
 They seem to tackle him easily, which means he’s not particularly strong.
 He plays dead in front of Mr. And Mrs. Powell, so it’s not clear if he intends to make them slaves as well.
 Beyond speaking putrid green liquid, he doesn’t seem to have any magic powers.
-Eventually, he is crushed underneath som construction equipment during an anti-climatic chase scene.
+Eventually, he is crushed underneath some construction equipment during an anti-climatic chase scene.

 What are the motivations of a puppet brought to life by a magic spell?
 Mr. Wood clearly wants to turn children into slaves, but it’s not clear how or to what end.
 It would have been creepier if Mr. Wood was somehow able to start exerting control over Kris and Lindy, much like a human controls a dummy.
 That could have given it an extra creepy little twist.
 The idea of some deranged doll controlling what you can say and do is pretty scary.
-Unfortunately nothing like that ever happened.
-It was almost as if Mr. Wood expected people to become his slaves by the mere act of telling them “you will be my slaves!”
+Unfortunately, nothing like that ever happened.
+It was almost as if Mr. Wood expected people to become his slaves by the mere act of telling them “You will be my slaves!”